 For a taxpayer who only holds a small amount of Bitcoin while working an unrelated full-time job, it is less likely that their activity will constitute business activity.

 Alternatively, for a taxpayer who relies on the proceeds from cryptocurrency trading to fund their living expenses, it is more likely to be considered as business income by the CRA.

-A tax lawyer can help you if it is not clear if the proceeds from cryptocurrency should be taxable as business income or as a capital gain.
+A tax law lawyer in Canada can help you if it is not clear if the proceeds from cryptocurrency should be taxable as business income or as a capital gain.

 How do taxes work for married couples?